chiefBiiko/charr/charr.md

     [1] "No money no XXXXX"

 The right operand must be a length 2 vector supplying a vector of replacement indices as first item and a vector of replacement values as second item.
 Note that the replacement indices are matched to the replacement values from left to right.
 Therefore, the number of replacement indices must equal the number of replacement values.
 Each replacement value must be a single character.
-In case the left operand is not a string literal but an existing object it is reassigned.

 ------------------------------------------------------------------------